Nigel McGuinness

-Steven Haworth (born 23 January 1976), better known by his ring name Nigel McGuinness, is an English actor, professional wrestling commentator and retired professional wrestler.
-He is best known for work with Ring of Honor, Total Nonstop Action, Pro Wrestling Noah and WWE.
+Steven Haworth (born 23 January 1976), better known by his ring name Nigel McGuinness, is an English professional wrestler and commentator.
+He is signed to All Elite Wrestling (AEW), where he serves as a color commentator on Collision as well as an occasional in-ring talent.
+He is known for work with Ring of Honor (ROH), Total Nonstop Action Wrestling (TNA), Pro Wrestling Noah and WWE.

 Haworth started his career in 1999 in the American independent circuit as Nigel McGuinness.
-He would began to work with ROH in 2003.
-In 2005, he won the ROH Pure Championship for a record 350 days.
-He lost the title against Bryan Danielson in a unification match with Danielson's ROH World Champion.
+He would begin to work with ROH in 2003.
+In 2005, he held the ROH Pure Championship for a record 350 days, finally losing the title to Bryan Danielson in a unification match with Danielson's ROH World Championship.
 He won the World Championship in 2007 and held the title for 545 days.
-From October 2009 to June 2011, Haworth wrestled for Total Nonstop Action Wrestling under the ring name Desmond Wolfe.
-This was his last run as an in-ring performer, as he retired in 2011.
-He returned to ROH in August 2011 as a colour commentator and on-screen authority figure.
-He left ROH in December 2016 and signed with WWE soon after, working as a commentator for NXT and NXT UK.
+From October 2009 to June 2011, Haworth worked in TNA with the ring name Desmond Wolfe.
+This was his last run as an in-ring performer, as he retired in 2011 due to medical complications.
+He returned to ROH in August 2011 as a colour commentator and on-screen authority figure, but left in December 2016 and signed with WWE shortly after, working as a commentator for NXT and NXT UK.